List of Wednesday characters: Donovan Galpin

-Donovan Galpin (portrayed by Jamie McShane as an adult, Ben Wilson as a young man) is Jericho's skeptical sheriff who is suspicious of Wednesday and has a history with Gomez.
+Donovan Galpin (portrayed by Jamie McShane as an adult, Ben Wilson as a young man) is Jericho's skeptical sheriff who dislikes Nevermore, is suspicious of Wednesday, and has a history with Gomez dating back to Gomez's time as a Nevermore student.

-In season two, Galpin has resigned from his position and become a private investigator.
-He was later found dead.
-Wednesday and Uncle Fester later learn that Judi Spannegel was responsible for the deaths of him and the private investigator Carl Bradbury.
-Galpin later returns as a hallucination that speaks to Tyler following his escape.
+In season two, Galpin has resigned (or been forced) from his position as Sheriff and become a private investigator.
+He was later found dead in his house.
+Wednesday and Uncle Fester later learn that Judi Spannegel was responsible for his death and that of private investigator Carl Bradbury.
+Galpin later appears as an hallucination that speaks to Tyler following his escape from Willow Hill Insane Asylum.